Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 This will cause a tagged release to be established on the GitHub repository, which will then lead to the upload of binaries by Appveyor.
-If you use this method, the tag that you created will be marked as a "Pre-release".
+If you use a SemVer tag including "beta", the release that will be created at GitHub by the CI will be marked as a "Pre-release".
-The `/latest` URL will not be changed, it always points to the latest stable release and not prereleases.
+The target of the `.../latest` URL will not be changed in that case - it always points to the latest stable release and not pre-releases.

 If you accidentally push a tag incorrectly (the tag is outdated, you didn't pull in the latest branch accidentally, you named the tag wrong, etc.) you can